-With each step I took, a tear would begin to roll down my cheek and as I approached the trash bin and tossed in the overstuffed white trash bag containing the evidence of an empty womb, I quietly whispered, “Jesus where are you?”
-As I stood there looking across the fence at the neighbor’s yard filled with children toys, I began to think about how I always viewed Jesus as my best friend–my home boy–but maybe we weren’t as tight as I had thought.
+With each step I took, a tear would begin to roll down my cheek; and as I approached the trash bin and tossed in the overstuffed white trash bag containing the evidence of an empty womb, I simultaneously whispered, “Jesus where are you?”
+Closing the lid, I folded my arms and while standing there, looking across the fence at the neighbor’s yard filled with children toys, I began to think about how I always viewed Jesus as my best friend–my home boy–but maybe we weren’t as tight as I had thought.

 In past experiences with best friends here on earth, when they promise, they fulfill; and whenever I cry out for their help, they usually come running.
 Jesus is better than any man on earth, so what’s the deal?
 I know He has seen my emergency flares and has heard my long and sometimes wailing cries for help, so I can’t even begin to understand why it is taking Him so long.
 Or is it?

 While still standing next to the smelly trash bin and thinking about how dead and hopeless this cycle had become in just a matter of minutes, I started to think about how we are the giddy up generation living in a microwave society with a mentality of “waiting is bad” and “I want it now!”

 We weave in and out of traffic, looking for the faster lane.
 We frown and tap our foot at the person who takes 11 items into the ten-item express checkout.
 We drum our fingers while the song downloads or the microwave heats our frozen, already prepared meal.
 We want six-pack abs in eight minutes and minute rice in thirty seconds.
 We don’t like to wait.
 Not on the doctor, the traffic, or pizza.

 And certainly not on Jesus.